 .

-The Message can be clicked to display the message details, where the the Report button can be clicked for the Reporting options: - Click on one of the following menu items:
+The Message can be clicked to display the message details, where the Report button can be clicked for the Reporting options: - Click on one of the following menu items:

 - Report as Spam: The example is sent to the Mimecast spam mailbox for further analysis.